 Inside the bar features mid century-modern decor, black and white checkered floors and super low-lighting with candles.
 People would call this the typical hipster bar, but this is the vibe of East Nashville.
 No. 308 is a hip, trendy bar that plays great music from indies to oldies.
 It’s a great place to hang out and chill before the dance floor turns into a hit at 10pm.
 Personally, I appreciate the concept of No. 308 and they make homemade sodas for their cocktails!

-Find a theme that you appreciate and go grab a Writer’s Block shot or a Sangria Cocktail jar from No. 308!
+Find a theme that you appreciate and go grab a Grand Canyon or a Great Smoky Mountains!

 📍 2905B Gallatin Pike (East Nashville)

 Close your eyes and imagine an Art Deco designed space with a touch of modern, celestial blue, velvet booths.
 It feels like one of those Earth-toned preset filters you put on your photos with the same consistent color scheme throughout.
 The Fox Bar & Cocktail Club is breathtakingly beautiful from inside and out.